 ''' - stats: enabled: yes #By default, the stats-option is enabled filename: stats.log #The log-name.
-Combined with the default logging.

-→ directory #(default-log-dir) it will result in /var/log/suricata/
+Combined with the default logging →directory #(default-log-dir) it will result in /var/log/ →suricata/stats.log.

-→ stats.log. #This directory can be overruled with a absolute path.
-(A #directory starting with / ).
+#This directory can be overruled with a absolute path.

-append: yes/no #If this option is set to yes, the last filled fast.log-
+→ (A #directory starting with / ). append: yes/no #If this option is set to yes, the last filled fast.

-(continues on next page)

-'''

-'''

-→file will not be

-#overwritten while restarting Suricata.
+→ log-file will not be #overwritten while restarting Suricata. '''

-'''